 Are you looking to add a little sparkle and shine to your life?
-Why not try creating your own jewelry?
-With epoxy resin, you can make durable resin earrings, necklaces, bracelets, rings, and more.
-Every day, epoxy resin crafters are coming up with unique resin jewelry ideas to share with the community.
+To complete the perfect look with the perfect accessory?
+With epoxy resin, you can make durable resin earrings, necklaces, bracelets, rings, and more just like that!
+Every day, epoxy resin crafters are coming up with unique resin jewelry ideas to share with a community of creators that truly reflects their individual aesthetics.

-You can make jewelry that suits your style, as a gift for friends and family, or to turn your hobby into a profession.
-Encapsulate items, like resin flower jewelry, to turn them into wearable keepsakes, or combine resin with pieces of wood for a more rustic look.
-The options may not be literally endless, but we are pretty sure it's close!
+You can make jewelry that suits your style, as a gift for friends and family, or to turn your hobby into a new side hustle.
+Encapsulate items, like with resin flower earrings, to turn them into wearable keepsakes, or combine resin with pieces of wood for something rustic.
+Embrace that cottage core lifestyle.

-For jewelry, you will definitely need a mold, but you can actually make your own resin jewelry molds using products like Mold Putty from our friends at Incredible Solutions or Amazing Mold Maker from our friends at Alumilite.
-You can also purchase premade molds from a variety of online stores or buy resin jewelry kits!
-There are molds available for necklace pendants, earrings, rings, and more in many different shapes and sizes.
+For earrings, the easiest approach requires a mold.
+You can actually make your own resin earring molds using products like Mold Putty from our friends at Incredible Solutions or Amazing Mold Maker from our friends at Alumilite.
+However, you can also choose to purchase premade molds from a variety of online stores or buy resin jewelry kits!
+The flexibility of this project makes it approachable for those with all levels of epoxy resin familiarity.

-Follow along with our guide as we explain specifically how to cast epoxy resin earrings from a premade mold and how to attach the necessary jewelry pieces.
-The mold we used includes a few different shapes for the earrings.
-Using a mold is a great way to learn how to make resin jewelry for beginners!
+Follow along with our guide as we explain how to cast epoxy resin earrings from a premade mold and attach the necessary jewelry pieces.
+The mold we used includes a few different shapes for us to experiment with.

 What You Will Need: